-This allows you to sync your existing Kubernetes configuration to your
+convenient to you.
+This flexibility lets you sync your existing Kubernetes

-Anthos Config Management repo.
+configuration to your Config Sync repository.
 For example, if you want to sync a

 You cannot use the

-Abstract namespaces are not supported in unstructured repos.
+Abstract namespaces are not supported in unstructured repositories.

 metadata.namespace or the